NicholasJonesCode/composers-project-dashboard/src/main/resources/files/index.md

 * Create, delete, and update profiles for your works
 * A task manager for each project
-* Secure and user-based, with sessions
+* Secure and user-based, with sessions and BCrypt encryption
 * Ability to publish your work as public on a blog for review and comments
 * File sharing with the Dropbox API
 * Local file attachment, so you can open your project files straight from the manager

 ### Technologies Used
 * Java
-* JavaScript
+* JavaScript (proposed)
 * Springboot Framework
+* Thymeleaf template engine
-* HTML/CSS/Thymeleaf
+* HTML/CSS
 * JPA (Spring JPA)
 * MySQL
 * Hibernate
+* REST
 * IntelliJ IDEA (IDE)
-* Dropbox API
+* Dropbox API (proposed)
 * Cloud Convert API
+* Apache IO utils
+* Pegdown Markdown-to-HTML Java library

 ### What I had to learn
-* REST services / Using REST APIs
-* integrating aforementioned with Spring's Rest Template
+* REST services / Using REST APIs, Spring's Rest Template
 * JavaScript (vanilla ES6, mostly)
-* File and local file parsing topics, Java NIO, Apache I/O, general i/o, etc
+* File and local file parsing topics, Java NIO, Apache I/O, Desktop API, File uploads, etc.
 * Spring Security / Basic Encryption
+* Spring Sessions / HTTP sessions
-* Extended learning of the technologies learned in LC101: Spring, Spring JPA, Thymeleaf, CSS...
+* Extended learning of the technologies learned in LC101: Java, Spring, Spring JPA, Thymeleaf, CSS...
+* Creating custom validation annotations like the ones in javax.validation.constraints